frolovilya/stm32-boot-explained/README.md

 make flash
 ```

-Take a note on the programmer output.
-It's using `0x08000000` address as a starting point:
+Take a note on the programmer output, which is using `0x08000000` address as a starting point:

 ```sh
 ...